 - Sports precinct including a state of the art sports stadium with indoor courts, Olympic-standard heated swimming pool, gym, international standard athletics track and outdoor courts and playing fields.

-USC is also home to the Sunshine Coast’s first professional sporting team - The Sunshine Coast Lightning.
-Formed in partnership with Melbourne Storm Rugby League, The Lightning competes in the national netball league.
+USC is also home to the Sunshine Coast’s first professional sporting team - The Sunshine Coast Lightning netball team as well as the Australian Cycling Academy.

 USC Moreton Bay